SolraBizna/ars-emu/HARDWARE.md

 `write $80`: Get controller ID (`$04`)
 `write $C0`: Get Y position in frame, 0-239.
 Only valid if the in-frame bit is 1.

+The light gun and light pen ignore the low 6 Dx# bits on input.

 Button state:

 - Bit 0: "Press" registered
-- Bit 1: Grip button is currently held ("eraser mode"?)
+- Bit 1: Clicker button is currently held ("eraser mode"?)
 - (Bit 2-6 always 0)
 - Bit 7: In-frame

 ## Light gun

-A needlessly realistic (and heavy) accessory that looks way too much like an M16A2 assault rifle...
+A needlessly realistic (and big, and heavy) accessory that, apart from the huge controller cable coming out of the magazine well, looks way too much like a real M16A2 assault rifle.
+Like the pen, this has some real metal parts.
+Why?!

 Same ID as the light pen.
-Button bits 3-6 are always 0 on the light pen; this lets you tell it apart from the light gun.
+Button bits 3-6 are always 0 on the light pen, since the pen lacks a mode selector switch.
+This is the only way for software to tell them apart.

 Light guns are normally plugged into the second port (`$0241`) when used with a controller, or the first port (`$0240`) when used with a keyboard.